 the specific customer.25 SEC Rule 613(c)(7) sets forth data recording and reporting requirements that must be included in the CAT NMS Plan.
-Under SEC Rule 613(c)(7)(i)(A), the CAT NMS Plan must require each CAT Reporter to record and report "Customer-ID(s) for each customer" when reporting to the CAT order receipt or origination information.26 When reporting the modification or cancellation of an order, the rule further requires the reporting of "the Customer-ID of the Person giving the modification or cancellation instruction."27 In addition, SEC Rule 613(c)(8) mandates that all CAT Reporters "use the same Customer-ID" means, "with respect to a customer, a code that uniquely identifies such customer for purposes of providing data to the central repository."29 Also, SEC Rule 613(c)(7)(viii) requires that, for original receipt or origination of an order, CAT Reporters report "customer account information," which is defined as including "account number, account type, customer type, date account opened, and large trader identifier (if applicable)."30
+Under SEC Rule 613(c)(7)(i)(A), the CAT NMS Plan must require each CAT Reporter to record and report "Customer-ID(s) for each customer" when reporting to the CAT order receipt or origination information.26 When reporting the modification or cancellation of an order, the rule further requires the reporting of "the Customer-ID of the Person giving the modification or cancellation instruction."27 In addition, SEC Rule 613(c)(8) mandates that all CAT Reporters "use the same Customer-ID . . . for each customer and broker-dealer."28 For purposes of SEC Rule 613, "Customer-ID" means, "with respect to a customer, a code that uniquely identifies such customer for purposes of providing data to the central repository."29 Also, SEC Rule 613(c)(7)(viii) requires that, for original receipt or origination of an order, CAT Reporters report "customer account information," which is defined as including "account number, account type, customer type, date account opened, and large trader identifier (if applicable)."30